Southern Resident Killer Whales

 Why is it happening?

-Recent declines in orca population may be linked to threats such as toxic pollution and noise and disturbance from boat traffic.
-Orcas also rely on healthy populations of salmon - particularly Chinook - which are declining.
+Recent declines in orca population are linked to threats such as toxic pollution, and noise and disturbance from boat traffic.
+However, orcas also fundamentally rely on healthy populations of salmon - particularly Chinook - which are declining across both Salish Sea and Columbia River basins.
 These factors are all interconnected in a way that suggests an even greater impact on the orca population than can be predicted by studying any one factor by itself.
-Changing demographics within the small population can further exacerbate these factors and have pronounced influence over social dynamics such as mating, group foraging and social care of calves.
+Changing age demographics and gender ratios within the small population can further exacerbate these factors and have pronounced influence over social dynamics such as mating, group foraging and social care of calves.

 - Learn more about why it's happening